NEW: STEM CONNECT Scholarship

 - Applications are now open to students who will be first-time freshmen starting in Fall 2020 at UNL, SCC or WNCC.
 A limited number of STEM CONNECT Scholarships are being awarded to current UNL, SCC and WNCC students starting in Spring 2020.

 - At UNL you must be majoring in mathematics, computer science, computer engineering, or software engineering at the time the scholarship is awarded.

 - Scholars must maintain a 2.75 GPA in their first year of college or their first year after transferring to UNL and at least a 3.0 GPA in subsequent years.
 See our Frequently Asked Questions (FAQs) for additional eligibility information.

 Contact us with any questions at firstname.lastname@example.org.

-- November 14, 2019: The 30th annual Math Day welcomes more than 100 schools and 1,500 students to campus for a day for fast-paced mathematics.
+- On November 14, 2019:, the 30th annual Math Day will welcome more than 100 schools and 1,500 students to campus for a day for fast-paced mathematics.
 Math Day involves two individual mathematics competitions, the PROBE I and PROBE II exams, and a team competition in the form of a double-elimination bowl tournament.

 - October 11, 2019: The 13th Annual Pi Mu Epsilon Lecture "Using Mathematics to Create Symmetry Patterns" by Professor Joseph Gallian (University of Minnesota Duluth)